 Wood chips are the white wood of the tree and shouldn’t be confused with bark chips; bark chips/mulch should not be used in runs or enclosures as it can go mouldy and produce spores which can lead to respiratory illness in chickens.

 A rounded gravel such as pea gravel can be used, but we wouldn’t recommend using weed membrane underneath.
 Droppings will be washed through to the bottom by the rain or trampled in which can become quite smelly; it is far better to allow water free drainage through to the soil below.
 Some chicken-keepers have commented that their chickens don’t like walking on pea gravel, but it is a longer lasting option to wood products - especially if you don’t have any plans on repositioning your run - though won’t have any nutritional benefit to the soil if you choose to dig it in.

 Wood shavings and straw are both great beddings for chicken coops and I personally love the smell of clean shavings in a warm coop, but when used as a flooring in an uncovered run, wood shavings and straw can become soggy and work into the ground fairly quickly making the run difficult to clean; that’s if they don’t blow away first!

 For some people, finding the best flooring is a little bit of ‘trial and error’ as it’s not only what us humans would prefer to use, it’s all about our chickens being happy and comfortable.
-The most important things to remember when trying to avoid a muddy run, are to ensure it isn’t located at the bottom of a slope, try to make the area as level as possible and whether it’s wood chips, sand or gravel, be sure to choose a flooring that is free draining.
+The most important things to remember when trying to avoid a muddy run, are to ensure it isn’t located at the bottom of a slope, try to make the area as level as possible and whether you choose wood chips, sand, gravel or another option, be sure to choose a flooring that is free draining.